 How to Update Your Slack Status

 Slack statuses are one of those features most teams underuse.
-This guide covers the basics of updating your status, and then gets into why keeping it accurate matters more than most people realize - especially if you're managing a team.
+This guide covers the basics — and then gets into why keeping your status accurate matters more than most people realize, especially if you're managing a team.

 May 11, 2026

-Tap your profile picture at the bottom of the screen, then tap "Set a status."
-Same options: emoji, message, expiration.
-Tap Save.
+On mobile: Tap your profile picture at the bottom of the screen, tap "Set a status," fill in the same fields, and tap Save.

-On desktop, click your profile picture and hit the X next to your current status.
+To clear your status: On desktop, click your profile picture and hit the X next to your current status.
 On mobile, tap your status and select "Clear Status."
-If you set an expiration time when you created it, Slack handles the clearing for you.
+If you set an expiration when you created it, Slack clears it automatically.

-When you're an individual contributor, a stale status is a minor inconvenience.
-When you're managing people, it's a real communication gap.
+For individual contributors, a stale status is a minor inconvenience.
+For managers and team leads, it's a real communication gap.

 Your team looks at your status to decide whether to interrupt you, whether something can wait, whether now is a good time for a quick question.
-If your status is consistently inaccurate or missing, they either stop trusting it altogether, or they default to pinging you anyway - which defeats the purpose.
+If your status is consistently wrong or missing, people either stop trusting it altogether — or they ping you anyway, which defeats the purpose.

 A well-maintained status is a small thing that builds a lot of ambient trust on a distributed team.
 People know what you're up to without having to ask.

-The workflow breaks down in a predictable way.
-You block time on your calendar for focused work but don't think to update Slack.
+The workflow breaks down in predictable ways.
+You block focus time on your calendar but don't update Slack.
 You get pulled into an unplanned call.
-You wrap up for the day and walk away from your desk.
-In each case, your status either stays wrong or stays blank.
+You wrap up for the day and walk away.
+In each case, your status stays wrong or stays blank.

-There's no perfect fix for this — it mostly comes down to building the habit.
-Setting expiration times helps, as does keeping your status options simple enough that updating takes two seconds rather than ten.
+There's no perfect fix — it mostly comes down to habit.
+Setting expiration times helps.
+So does keeping your status options simple enough that updating takes two seconds rather than ten.

 Tools only go so far.
-Slack statuses work best on teams where people have actually agreed that they matter - where keeping your status current is a shared norm rather than something one person does and everyone else ignores.
+Slack statuses work best on teams where people have agreed they matter — where keeping your status current is a shared norm, not something one person does and everyone else ignores.

 If you're a team lead trying to build better async habits, modeling good status hygiene yourself is the easiest place to start.
 It's low effort, visible to everyone, and tends to be contagious.